-There is also further work to support the Short Breaks review and delivery of the SEND action plan and we will be conducting some specific work with groups and organisations working with people with protected characteristics, in the first instance looking at our clinical policies and how these might affect particular groups of people.
+There is also significant further work to support the Short Breaks review and delivery of the SEND action plan.
+We will be conducting some specific work with groups and organisations working with people with protected characteristics, in the first instance looking at our clinical policies and how these might affect particular groups of people.

-The launch of extended access to primary care in the autumn will require a significant communications campaign, as will the expansion of digital technologies to support primary care.
+The launch of extend access to primary care in the autumn will require a significant communications campaign